• English

 the-montazah-palace-gardens

-In the year 1892, Abbas Helmy II, the last Khedive of Egypt and Sudan, began to frequently ride horses and donkeys on the shores and in the neighborhoods of Alexandria with some of his friends.
-They used to start their rides from Sidi Bisher, a neighborhood in the west of the city of Alexandria today and then rode to different places along the Mediterranean.
+In 1892, Abbas Helmy II, the last Khedive of Egypt and Sudan, began frequently riding horses and donkeys on the shores and in the neighborhoods of Alexandria with some of his friends.
+They started their rides from Sidi Bisher, an area tost of Alexandria today, and then rode to various along the Mediterranean.

-One summer night, Helmy ordered his men to prepare 80 donkeys for his Alexandria ride with the Khedive Music band that consisted of 48 music players and their instruments.
+One summer night, Helmy ordered his men to prepare 80 donkeys for his Alexandria ride with the Khedive Music band, which consisted of 48 musicians and their instruments.
 When they reached Sidi Bisher, a group of Bedouins heard the music and were fascinated.
-When they learned that the Khedive was among the ride they followed him around.
+When they learned that the Khedive was among the riders, they followed him around.

-Helmy II loved one area near Sidi Bisher especially strongly, because of the scenes of the sea there and because of the quiet and fascinating atmosphere of this location.
-He even went again to view this area more closely and he went to a specific spot located between two outcroppings with a small island to its north.
-At this moment Helmy decided to use this spot for his summer residence and decided to build a palace and some gardens there.
+Helmy II loved one area near Sidi Bisher, especially intensely because of the scenes of the sea and the quiet and fascinating atmosphere of this location.
+He even went again to view this area more closely and went to a specific spot between two outcroppings with a small island to its north.
+At this moment, Helmy decided to use this spot for his summer residence and build a palace and some gardens there.

 the-montazah-palace-gardens

-On the top of one of these outcroppings there were old cannons that go back to the reign of Mohamed Ali who put them there to protect the north coast of Egypt and Alexandria.
-These cannons are still at the same spot today where Helmy built the Salamlek Palace in front of it.
+On the top of one of these outcroppings, there were old cannons that go back to the reign of Mohamed Ali, who put them there to protect the north coast of Egypt and Alexandria.
+These cannons are still in the same spot where Helmy built the Salamlek Palace in front of it.

-The other outcropping's top contained a center for coast guards and the Khedive bought it form the government and built the Haramlek Palace there.
-Helmy II also bought the house of Sinadino, a rich Alexandrian tradesman and added the land to his complex and he bought a lot of lands from people living in the area to expand the space of his summer resort.
-The Khedive followed the construction of the two palaces himself and he named the whole complex, the Montazah, or the garden, a name that was suggested to him by Mahmoud Shokry Pasha, the head of the Turkish Divan in Egypt.
+The other outcropping's top contained a center for coast guards, and the Khedive bought it from the government and built the Haramlek Palace there.
+Helmy II also purchased the house of Sinadino, a wealthy Alexandrian tradesman, and added the land to his complex.
+He bought a lot of land from people living in the area to expand the space of his summer resort.
+The Khedive followed the construction of the two palaces himself, and he named the whole complex the Montazah, or the garden, a name that was suggested to him by Mahmoud Shokry Pasha, the head of the Turkish Divan in Egypt.

-After the death of Abbas Helmy II, the royal family continued taking care of the Montazah complex until the reign of the last king of Egypt, Farouk I. then, the Egyptian revolution of 1952 took place and the Palace was owned by the government which opened the gardens for public and the Salamlek Palace was transformed into a museum until it was added to the presidential palaces which serve as a hosting place for the president's visitors.
+After the death of Abbas Helmy II, the royal family continued taking care of the Montazah complex until the reign of the last king of Egypt, Farouk I. Then, the Egyptian Revolution of 1952 took place, and the Palace was owned by the government, which opened the gardens to the public; the Salamlek Palace was transformed into a museum until it was added to the presidential palaces, which serve as a hosting place for the president's visitors.

 The Montaza Gardens